-Sancy attributes his success in the world of memory feats to years of practice and applying memorization techniques like the Roman Room Technique created by the ancient Romans about 3000 years ago.
+Sancy attributes his success in the world of memory feats to deliberate, and constant practice as well as applying memorization techniques like the Roman Room Technique created by the ancient Romans about 3000 years ago.
 Sancy says anyone can use these same memory techniques to train their brains like that of a world memory champion.

 The human brain’s memory space in the average adult can store trillions of bytes of information.
 In a Stanford Study, it was stated that the cerebral cortex alone has 125 trillion synapses.
 In another research study, it was reported that a single synapse could store 4.7 bits of information.
 Neurons are the cells which process and transmits messages within the brain, and synapses are the bridges connecting neurons which carry the sent messages.
 Running the numbers – 125 trillion synapses – 4.7 bits/synapse, and around 1 trillion bytes equaling 1 TB.

 If you have a reasonably new computer, tablet, or smartphone, you know the phrase “megabytes” and “gigabytes”, this knowledge may help put your brain’s extensive information storage capacity into perspective.
 Early generation personal computers had – at best – a few megabytes of hard-drive information storage capacity.
 That is a few million pieces of digital memory – apparently a lot at the time, but tiny by today’s standards.
 For example, it is not uncommon for today’s smartphones to have “gigabytes” of memory size or more.